Lisbon To Coimbra: 3 Easy Ways To Get There

 Traveling from Lisbon to Coimbra is super easy, and I recommend 1 of 3 methods for getting there.

-The fastest is by train, it’s the cheapest, you’re comfortable and you get to Coimbra from Lisbon in 1,5 hours.
+The fastest is by train.
+It’s the cheapest, you’re comfortable, and you can get to Coimbra from Lisbon in 1.5 hours.

-Secondly you can take a bus if you prefer that, just avoid the rush hour.
-The last option is to drive their by car either via Uber or by renting a car.
+Secondly, you can take a bus if you prefer that; just avoid rush hour.
+The last option is to drive there by car, either via Uber or by renting a car.

 Coimbra is a beautiful city, and I recommend spending a day there on a day trip from Lisbon.